 Absolutely, and I thank my hon.
 Friend for making that point.
 His interest in this goes back some time—[Interruption.]
 My hon.
 Friend the Member for Bury St Edmunds (Jo Churchill) behind me raises the importance of Bury Town to Bury St Edmunds.
 These clubs really do matter to our communities and, as I said, that was very much the focus of the debate earlier in the week.

 New owners have to meet the Premier League or English Football League board and provide detail on the sources and sufficiency of the funding they have in place.
 Clubs must submit information on their financial structure, any proposed investment and a business plan demonstrating that all liabilities can be met for the next 12 months, and clubs must submit independently audited accounts each season.
 If these are not filed at Companies House, clubs should take steps to ensure that they are.
 Clubs must also continue to work with Her Majesty’s Revenue and Customs over any tax owed.
-Together with the adoption of fair pay rules, the financial state of football clubs in this country is better now than at any time in the last 20 years, but I take the hon.
-Lady’s points about income streams, shop sales, player sales and the other wide-ranging issues she raised, and I will be happy to send her a fuller response afterwards.
+Together with the adoption of fair pay rules, the financial state of football clubs in this country is better now than at any time in the last 20 years, but I take the points made by the hon.
+Member for Newcastle upon Tyne Central about income streams, shop sales, player sales and the other wide-ranging issues she raised, and I will be happy to send her a fuller response afterwards.
 I want to reassure her, however, that we are not complacent.

 The football authorities should not be complacent either.
-In my regular meetings with them, I will look for further assurances that they continue to review the rules constantly, to ensure ongoing transparency around the ownership of clubs, to make sufficient inquiries into the suitability of owners and to ensure that financially our clubs continue to live within their means.
+In my regular meetings with them, I will look for further assurances that they continue to review the rules constantly, ensure ongoing transparency around the ownership of clubs, make sufficient inquiries into the suitability of owners and ensure that, financially, our clubs continue to live within their means.
 The football authorities have agreed to keep the owner and director test under regular review and to listen to supporters’ concerns about club ownership.
-I will also be asking for an update on the role of the FA’s regulatory authority, which was set up in 2012 in response to the Culture, Media and Sport Select Committee and Government regulation around the game’s governance.
+I will also be asking for an update on the role of the FA’s regulatory authority, which was set up in 2012 in response to the Culture, Media and Sport Committee and Government regulation around the game’s governance.